LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 ## Instructions

 ### Task 1 - Configure Progress Telerik Fiddler Classic App

+In this task, you'll download, install and configure Fiddler Classic.

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to sign-in.
 Sign-into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.